murkl/arch-os/modules/installer/README.md

 cp "$(where)/thing.conf" "${MNT}/etc/thing.conf"
 ```

-The first line is what makes `DEBUG=true` a simulation rather than an
+The first line is what makes `--debug` a simulation rather than an
 installation.
 It belongs at the top of every task, before the first command that
 changes anything. `where` is the unit's own folder.